h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

 ## Building Multi-Tool Voice AI Agents with ElevenLabs

+Voice AI agents are extremely good now.
+They actually listen to your words, and respond with very little lag.
+This opens the door to many use cases which were previously not feasible with rigid robo-menu sounding systems.
+Combine this level of quality with the ability to use tools, and now all of a sudden we have a viable voice-powered AI agent which can execute complex tasks.

-Voice AI agents are becoming increasingly capable of handling complex operations through tool integration.
-This guide explains how to build a voice agent that can independently access multiple tools and make decisions based on conversation context.
+This guide explains how to build a voice agent that can independently access multiple tools and make decisions based on conversation context for the purpose of sales lead qualification, appointment scheduling, and customer support.

 ## Building Blocks